zopefoundation/Zope/docs/wsgi.rst

 Debugging Zope applications under WSGI
 --------------------------------------
-You can debug a WSGI-based Zope application the same way you have debugged ZServer-based installations in the past.
-In addition, you can now take advantage of WSGI middleware or debugging facilities built into the chosen WSGI server.
+You can debug a WSGI-based Zope application by adding a statement to activate the debugger.
+In addition, you can take advantage of WSGI middleware or debugging facilities built into the chosen WSGI server.